tenmax/ad-placement-library-sdk-android/README.md

 }
 ```

-In this way, you do not need the user name and token, but you need to download the new AAR file if the SDK is updated.
-You can see the setting in the [feat/build-with-aar](https://github.com/tenmax/ad-placement-library-sdk-android/tree/feat/build-with-aar) branch.
+In this way, you need to download the new AAR file if the SDK is updated.

 ### SDK Configuration